-Birthdays: Yukon poet Robert Service, Andre Michelin 1853 the pneumatic tire inventor, Ethel Merman, Dizzy Dean, Peter Ustinov, Henry Mancini, A.J.
-Foyt, Marilyn Horne, Sade, Michael Wilding, Eartha Kitt, Debbie Allen is 66, John Carpenter, Diane Fossey, Kate Moss is 42, Tsianina Joelson
+Birthdays: Yukon poet Robert Service, The inventor of the pneumatic tire Andre Michelin 1853, Ethel Merman, Dizzy Dean, Peter Ustinov, Henry Mancini, A.J.
+Foyt, Marilyn Horne, Sade, Michael Wilding, Eartha Kitt, Debbie Allen is 67, John Carpenter, Diane Fossey, Kate Moss is 43, Tsianina Joelson

 1940- Lee Francis, then Hollywood’s top madam, was busted for prostitution.